johnventions/Arduino-Director/README.md

 When the sequence is being played, a preview of the motion will be shown on the screen to help visualize the activity.
 ![Screen 5](https://i.imgur.com/A8kBDiI.png)

+### Audio Track
+To add an audio track, place the file in the 'interface/dist folder', or a folder inside of dist (like "audio").
+In the audio track field, type in the file name of the file.
+For example "/myfile.mp3" or "/audio/myfile.mp3" - do not include the "interface/dist" portion.
+Then hit the refresh icon to have the page load the audio file.

+Audio can use mp3, wav, or any file supported by the Wavesurfer JS library

+### Save Button
+Be sure to hit the "Save" button when you're happy with your updates, the interface does not save automatically :)

 ## Upcoming Features
  - "Record" Function - record motion data via a potentiometer